-The idea is to recursively split a set of object primitives until a threshold is reached.
-The splitting is guided by a userspecified criterion or heuristic that will yield good BVHs with respect to the chosen criterion.
+The idea of top-down construction is to recursively split a set of object primitives until a threshold is reached.
+The splitting is guided by a user-specified criterion or heuristic that will yield good BVHs with respect to the chosen criterion.